The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Bimodule Hochschild cohomology

 \end{itemize}

 Finally, we prove that $\Theta$ commutes with the bimodule Hochschild differential.
 Indeed, for $c\in\RelBimHC{A}{M}$,

 This finishes the proof. \end{proof}

-\begin{remark} \Cref{lemma:Theta} and \Cref{prop:dualising-cochains} remain valid when $A$ and $M$ are plain graded vector spaces, keeping in mind that the brace algebra multiplication, Hochchild differential and cup product are not defined in this case. \end{remark}
+\begin{remark} \Cref{lemma:Theta} and \Cref{prop:dualising-cochains} remain valid when $A$ and $M$ are plain graded vector spaces, keeping in mind that the brace algebra multiplication, Hochschild differential and cup product are not defined in this case. \end{remark}

 \begin{variant} Let $A$, $M$ and $N$ be graded vector spaces (for example a graded algebra and two graded bimodules over it).
 For $p,q\geq0$ we introduce the morphism